juancaricodev/api-rest/README.md

 # RESTful API with Node.js and Express

-Implementation of a RESTful API project using Node.js throughout Express.
+Implementation of a RESTful API project using Node.js and Express.

 ## Inspiration